 Are you longing for a late-summer getaway to Mykonos, Greece?
 Here is my guide to Greece’s most expensive island.

-It’s been a year since I travelled around the USA without driving a car and I finally have somewhere new to talk about!
+It’s been a year since I travelled around the USA without driving a car and I finally have somewhere new to write about!
 I just came back from an 8-day holiday in Mykonos, Greece with some friends and I’m here to share what I learned about accommodation, vegetarian food and things to do on the island.
 If you’re planning to visit Mykonos, here are some tips to help you plan your trip.

 Where To Stay In Mykonos, Greece